gebob19/DRL-Research-AFSR/README.md

 We then concatenate both encodings, which we will refer to as *e(s, s’)* and pass it through a shallow neural network which will predict *p(a | e(s, s’))*.
 The results are then backpropagated through this shallow neural network, and through the first half of our policy.

 To predict this accurately the network must be able to extract information about the agent itself, and in doing so will hopefully learn a better state representation.
-For example, if the in-game character is facing to the left at state *s* and is then facing the right on state *s'*, the model should be able to predict the action taken would be to move right.
+For example, if the in-game character is facing to the left at state *s* and is then facing to the right on state *s'*, the model should be able to predict the action taken would be to move right.

 ## Setup